 I don’t invest in secured loans on Omaraha as they don’t seem as competitive as Grupeer or Mintos.
 Currently one can invest in 4 months loans at a rate of 8%, or longer-terms loans up to 2 years offering a meager 9%.

-Around 90% of my portfolio is invested in long-term (5 years) Estonian loans with the highest rating, with the remaining part being mostly 2 years loans in Slovakia, and a very tiny amount projected for 3 years loans in Finland, which they just opened.
-Please note that Slovakia’s default rate has been extremely high in the past so I’m a bit cautious about investing large sums there, no matter what the interest rate delta is.
+All the new loans I invest in are long-term (5 years) Estonian loans with the highest rating.
+I have some leftover loans from Slovakia and Finland but they didn’t perform as well.
+Indeed, Slovakia’s default rate has been extremely high in the past so I’m a bit cautious about investing there, no matter what the interest rate is.

 Omaraha’s commission is 20%, subtracted from this gross interest rate.
 That’s my first critic towards Omaraha : why don’t they display only the net interest ?
 It would make things much easier for investors.

 I use mostly auto-invest (called “Investment terms” here) although I may also manually select a loan occasionally.

 For most websites, it’s straightforward to invest your money, either manually or automatically.
 But Omaraha makes this task rather hard, due to a poor user interface and weird design choices.
 We already saw that they choose to display the interest rate paid by the borrower (gross rate) instead of the interest rate paid to you, but there are other choices just as annoying.